trychlos/TheToolsProject/README.md

 But, most of all, __TheToolsProject__ materializes a work paradigm where all environments managed by our IT team use the exact same version of scripts and configuration files.

-No more install or manage scripts which must slightly be updated when moving from an environment to another and this implies a much better quality of these moves.
+No more install or manage scripts which must slightly be updated when moving from an environment to another!
+This implies a much better quality of these moves.
 Instead of this painful work, just one configuration file which contains all parameters required for all managed environments.

-No more scripts which must be modified for targeting one SGBD or another depending of the current environment.
-Instead of that, just one configuration file which contains all parameters required for all managed environments.

 As a plus, __TheToolsProject__ brings to the daily usage some comfortable enhancements: